Program details

 Assessment

-Assessments include written questions and quizzes, scenarios, role plays and case studies, practical/simulated activities and reflective journal.
-Assessments are designed to meet the Principles of Assessment and Rules of Evidence and include at least one mandated direct workplace observation by an assessor.
+- Assessment activities may include written questions and quizzes, scenarios, role plays and case studies, practical/simulated tasks and a reflective journal.
+All assessment is designed to meet the Principles of Assessment and Rules of Evidence.

-Students must have access to a computer or laptop and have sufficient digital literacy skills to access online content, enter answers to written questions, attach and upload documents, communicate with trainers via email, the student portal and the learning management system.
+- Students must have access to a computer or laptop and reliable internet, and be able to access online content, complete and submit assessments, attach/upload documents, and communicate with trainers via email, the student portal and the LMS.

 Student support

-3 hours of mandatory training sessions each week (via Microsoft Teams), plus 1 hour of tutorial and supported learning per week.
+- Students participate in 3 hours of mandatory weekly training sessions (via Microsoft Teams) and receive 1 hour per week of tutorial and supported learning.

 Course Units